nimit95/socks5-stream/README.md

 # SOCKS5 STREAM
-A lightweight module which can tranform any server into SOCKS5 server.
+A lightweight module which can transform any server into a SOCKS5 server.
 It does this by transforming incoming SOCKS5 stream into its respective protocol stream.
-It is a easily manageable and this package doesn't have any dependency.
+It is an easily manageable and this package doesn't have any dependency.
 ## Installation
 ```bash
 npm install socks5-stream